-And yet creativity and exceptional talent have been studied by so many artists and scientists, their sheer volume disagree with that assertion.
-Without creativity, life would be like chess; highly complex yet predictable by computation.
-The 1996 match of IBM’s Deep Blue against Garry Kasparov, the Soviet grandmaster, proved that chess had a numeric consistency based on pattern recognition, inimical to the chaos that play such a big role in creativity.(36)
+So Walter Benjamin!
+Yet without creativity, life would be like chess, predictable by computation.
+The 1996 match of IBM’s Deep Blue against Garry Kasparov, the Soviet grandmaster, proved that chess had a numeric consistency of pattern recognition, inimical to the chaos that play such a big role in creativity.(36)

 As we read the science, the archaeology and psychology of art, we learn that visual art including painting is not simply a “decoration for the dining room”; it is an expression of our highest evolutionary potential.
 Instead of painting taking on the form of a sign we discover that painting is a symbol that cannot be reduced to a sign, which is calligraphy, used in writing.
 The aesthetic traditions Duchamp denied are a crucial part of evolution and mental health.
 Since visual language expresses itself differently than intellectual concepts it expands their meaning.
 One cannot forsake aesthetics and the senses in order to promote ideas as a base for painting.
 On the contrary such reduction weakens the idea by discarding its terminology; the more pragmatic skills the artist has, the greater one’s visual vocabulary, and the more complex the idea that can be expressed.